I always used coupons but I did not get my start couponing like a boss right away.

 Some people organize their inserts in a file and pull them at the time needed to clip a coupon.
 Others cut every coupon out at once, and then keep the coupons in a binder or large envelope.
 Try both ways, and see what works for you.

 Begin To Coupon Like A Pro

 Take Advantage Of Sales

-These are items that are discounted so much, that the store will actually take a loss when you buy it.
+These are items that are discounted so much, that the store will actually take a loss when you buy them.
 It is the belief that when you enter that store to grab those grapes that are discounted, you won’t stop there.

 You will run around and grab another $75.00 worth of items and make up for the loss they took on the grapes.
-You feel like you are getting a great deal, but they actually made more money off from you.
+You feel like you are getting a great deal, but they actually made more money off of you.